jphmrst/defblog/README.md

 be passed for either or both of the `post-copy-function` and `front-copy-function` keyword arguments to `defblog`.
 This processor also copies most text verbatim, but rewrites certain expressions and pragmas.
-Currently there is one substitution:
+Currently there are two substitutions:

 - If a line starts